kore-ledger/site/content/en/blog/news/flutter/index.md

 Despite the benefits, it is important to keep in mind some challenges, such as Rust's learning curve and limitations in the community and supported data types.
 However, with careful planning and a well-structured development approach, these disadvantages can be overcome.

 In the end, __Flutter Rust Bridge__ offers developers a unique opportunity to create modern, powerful and secure applications, taking advantage of the best of both worlds: Rust and Flutter.
 With practice and experience, developers can learn to use this tool effectively and achieve excellent results in their projects.

+> "Coming together is a beginning.
+Keeping together is progress.
+Working together is success."
+— Henry Ford